 - Our academic programs have partnerships with U.Va.'s Darden School of Business, the School of Medicine, the School of Engineering, and the Frank Batten School of Leadership and Public Policy.

 Our programs are some of the highest ranked in the nation.
 Understanding which program and degree will help you fulfill your career and personal goals can be tricky.
-Here we some potential career paths to help you make the right choice.
+Here are some potential career paths to help you make the right choice.

 “I picked UVA way back in 1986, and continue to choose The University for my studies because of its high reputation and excellent faculty.
 I have never been disappointed in the level of rigor of my coursework, my learning experiences, or in the faculty with whom I have developed relationships.”– Maureen Boland, Principal, Rolling Valley Elementary